 "I'm from Braintree, Massachusetts.
-Last spring I spent the summer after my sophomore year in Paraty my a cappella group, Mixed and Rio de Janeiro, Brazil.
-Company, performed in four Learning to speak Portuguese cities in China.
-This summer with Brazilians was one of we will be traveling to Morocco.
-After that I will be studying my favorite aspects of the trip, but I also loved the music, public health in Amsterdam.
+Last spring my a cappella group, Mixed Company, performed in four cities in China.
+This summer we will be traveling to Morocco.
+After that I will be studying public health in Amsterdam.
 Emma Rutan, Psychology Major

-POYNTEI AT PLAYEL ST ... and the youthful TORIAT' society thus formed had promptly and FAMILY WEEKEND CONCERT enthusiastically set UST ADD to work to create IXI its own system of come just as you self-improvement, hades Family Weekend Concert a second or social Celebrate the Fall JE Dining Hall Sat 10/13 (P 9 pm curriculum. have non-Nati people take n seriously.
-Yale: A Short History, by George W. Pierson SUB Social Justice: VIII'I a Liman Summer Fellow N GRAND STRAFFOR TO THE TIT Equal BAND å EXPLORE HALF RECORD PRESENT AN EDUCATI 303 STIBLE TERS.
+POYNTER L BAEDOL EXIT PLAYERST ... and the youthful TERESY society thus formed had promptly and FAMILY WEEKENL CONCERT enthusiastically set UST ADD SIX to work to create its own system of Come just as you ar self-improvement, ilv Weekend Concert hades Fam JEE a second or social Celebrate the Fall JE Dining Hall Sat 10/13 @ 9 pm curriculum. have non-Nati people take n seriously.
+Yale: A Short History, by George W. Pierson SUB for Social Justice: as a Liman Summer Fellow S IN GRAND STRATEGY TO Equal 30, 7-8 pm BAND å EXPLORE WILE RECORD PRESENTS AN EDUC 303 DENBLEY/232.
 Yale University We are scholars.
-We are musicians.
+AND HARRINGES We are musicians.
 We are artists.
-DECEMBER 3, 201 sday, Oct 11" alt Cocktail We are Indians.
-ASA Ain Gonna Make GUARANTEED HOLIDAY DE Family Weekim Friday, October L quesad tudybr BRO GET A JOB IVE IN CHINA MONDAY 10 15 2012 8-1 Opi) REM LORIA 3 aplain's O
+ONDAY, DECEMBER 3 201 ursday, Oct 11th H 120 at Spa Asphalt Cocktail We are Indians.
+Ain'i Gonna Make GUARANTEED HOLIDAY DE Family Weeken EY'S EDGE Friday, October 12 quesad studybi GET A JOB BRO IVE IN CHINA MONDAY 10 15 2012 8-10ph -8PM LORIA 38 aplain's O